sergei-dyshel/vim-abbrev-matcher/README.md

 ==========

 This plugin is NO longer maintained.
 Generally I prefer and advise to use terminal-based searching (e.g [fzf.vim](https://github.com/junegunn/fzf.vim)) to normal buffer based implementations (Unite, Denite, CtrlP etc.).
+For that I've modified `fzf` as [fzf-abbrev](https://github.com/sergei-dyshel/fzf-abbrev) to use abbreviation fuzzy matching.

 vim-abbrev-matcher
 ==================